Editor’s Review of The Grand Hotel

 Reviewed on 06/08/2014

 The hotel is beautiful, but a bit stuffy and uptight.
 I understand they are trying to recapture a part of history, but recruiting most of their wait and housekeeping staff from Jamaica and the Philippines was done intentionally ...

 Read full review

 sites to find the best

 Compare best prices from the top travel sites

-For larger families, the hotel's four new Cupola Suites debuted in May 2015.
+For larger families, the hotel's four new Cupola Suites are ideal.
 Each Cupola Suite has four bedrooms and two parlors.
 They are located on the fourth floor of the hotel and are reminiscent of when the hotel first opened in 1887.

 Much of the splendor of the Grand Hotel is its vastness and sprawling nature.
 Guestrooms and amenities are located on four floors, which sometimes appear confusing in their layout and accessibility via stairways and elevators.
 In the first day or so of your visit, make sure children (and adults) have maps with them before exploring the property on their own.

 Also, each individual guest will be presented a guest card, which should be carried at all times.
 If teenagers explore on their own, it is important that they carry their own guest card.
 Not only does this facilitate dining and shopping, but also helps verify which guests are authorized to be on various floors of the hotel.